Chanel

 Our “Planet” rating evaluates brands based on the environmental policies in their supply chains, from carbon emissions to wastewater, ingredients' impacts, product circularity, and more.
 Here we rate Chanel “Not Good Enough”.
 These are a few factors influencing its score:

-• It uses some lower-impact ingredients, but it does not publish an aggregate breakdown of ingredients used.
+• It uses few lower-impact ingredients including certified organic and biotechnology-derived, and it does not publish an aggregate breakdown of ingredients used.

 • It’s set a science-based target to reduce greenhouse gas emissions in both its direct operations and supply chain, and it claims it’s on track.